SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 As written, we must convert the total energy of the supercell in Ry, the forces in Ry/Bohr, and the stress in Ry/Bohr^3.
 Luckily quantum espresso already gives these quantities in the correct units, but be careful when using different calculators.
 This problem does not arise when using automatic calculators, as the SSCHA and ASE will cooperate to convert the units to the correct one.
-Now we will parse the espresso output looking for the energy, the forces, and the stress tensor.
+Now we will parse the Quantum ESPRESSO output looking for the energy, the forces, and the stress tensor.

 ```python